Mr Met gives fan the finger, employee out as team mascot | New Country 923

 “We apologize for the inappropriate action of this employee,” the Mets said in an email attributed to the organization.
 “We do not condone this type of behavior.
 We are dealing with this matter internally.”

-A Mets official told The Associated Press more than one person wears the Mr. Met costume during each season, and the person who wore it Wednesday night will not work in the costume again.
+A Mets official told The Associated Press more than one person wears the Mr. Met costume during each season, and the person who donned it Wednesday night will not do so again.
 The Mets official spoke on condition of anonymity because the statement from the organization was the team’s only authorized comment.

 Mr. Met, known for an oversized head with baseball seams, is among the sport’s most recognized mascots.
-Technically, he has only four digits on his hand — three fingers and a thumb.
+Technically, he has only four digits on each hand — three fingers and a thumb.

 Expected to contend for a playoff spot, the Mets are 23-28, hurt by injuries to ace starter Noah Syndergaard, closer Jeurys Familia and slugger Yoenis Cespedes.